torinrettig/Starplatinum87.github.io/_posts/2019-11-3-Film-ROI-Project.md

 To do this I constructed a __linear regression model with film data web scraped from IMDb and IMDb Pro.__ The model will attempt to generate the best prediction possible for the proportion of budget that is recouped at the end of a theatrical run.
 But the main focus is, __given the best model we can produce, which variables contribute most to recouping budget.__

+Visit the [Github repo](https://github.com/Starplatinum87/Film-ROI-Project) to see the data, code and notebooks used in the project.

 ### Methodology
 - Use the web scraping framework Scrapy, along with Selenium, to gather data on films released 2010 - 2018.
 This interval was chosen to keep the movies relatively recent and also to ensure that the we had their final box office revenue numbers.
 Theatrical runs generally only last a few months at the very longest.
 - The data gathered is comprised of box office revenue, runtime, critic and user reviews, and genres.
 This is a mix of pre-release and post release data, which is of dubious value if the only point is to predict performance a significant amount of time before release.
 However, again the idea is to identify the factors that contribute most strongly to positive budget recoup.
 I strongly believe that post-release factors can be important to a film's financial fate (reviews) and are things that filmmakers can adjust and optimize for in the development and production phases of a film.